 onset.
 While the cause of early menopause is typically unknown, some genetic

-conditions (Turner snydrom or Fragile X syndrome carriers) are known to
+conditions (Turner syndrome or Fragile X syndrome carriers) are known

 Fallopian tube damage or blockage: PID, which stands for pelvic inflammatory disease, often results in inflammation

 of the fallopian tube.
 Common causes of pelvic inflammatory disease include: